Skip to main content

 • Players must "extinguish" all of the available Play Clues and Save Clues on the board before ending the Early Game.

 • As outlined in the beginner's guide, "extinguishing" all the Play Clues does not include giving Tempo Clues.
-Tempo Clues do not meet Minimum Clue Value Principle, so in general, they should almost never be given.
+Tempo Clues do not meet Minimum Clue Value Principle, so in general, they should not be given.

 • For level 9 players, there are some additional rules about the Early Game.
 (Don't worry about them for now if you are only level 1.)